nirtusbro/test/source/source/generic/GenericFigure.rst

 .. java:method:: @Override public IPlayer getOwner()
    :outertype: GenericFigure

-   Vraca vlasnika figure
+   Returns the owner of this figure

-   :return: Vlasnik figure
+   :return: Owner of this figure

 setName
 ^^^^^^^